EddieTheEd/Obsidian-Vault/001_Notes/Water Quality.md

 		- Filtration
 		- Chlorination
 		- Fluoridation (sometimes)
-	- **Flocculation:** process where small suspended particles in the water are made to join together to form
+	- **Flocculation:** process where small suspended particles in the water are made to join together to form larger, heavier particles.
+		- Heavy particles sink
+		-

 ---
 ## References